Yabroud: History

-The city is known for its ancient caves, most notably the Iskafta cave (where, in 1930, a thirty-year-old German traveller and self-taught archeologist Alfred Rust made many important pre-historical findings), which dates back to a period known as Jabroudian culture, named after Yabroud; and the Yabroud temple, which was once Jupiter Yabroudiss temple but later became "Konstantin and Helena Cathedral".
+The city is known for its ancient caves, most notably the Iskafta cave (where, in 1930, a thirty-year-old German traveller and self-taught archaeologist Alfred Rust made many important pre-historical findings), which dates back to a period known as Jabroudian culture, named after Yabroud; and the Yabroud temple, which was once Jupiter Yabroudiss temple but later became "Konstantin and Helena Cathedral".
 Yabroud is home of the oldest church in Syria.

-Yabroud was mentioned in the pottery tablets of Mesopotamia in the 1st century B.C., and Ptolemy's writings in the 2nd century A.D.
+Yabroud was mentioned in the pottery tablets of Mesopotamia in the first century B.C., and Ptolemy's writings in the second century A.D.

 In 1838, its inhabitants were Sunni Muslim, Melkite Catholic and Greek Orthodox Christians.

 During the Syrian Civil War the city was the center of the Battle of Yabroud in March 2014.
 The city was held by rebels from 2011 to 2014, before being retaken by Ba'athist Syria and was one of the last places the rebels controlled in the Qalamoun Mountains along the Lebanese border.